GotYaRG/BAFSTU/README.md

 ### Installation

 In order to use GUTS, the entire filestructure needs to be downloaded from this github page.
 Once downloaded, it can be moved to a folder of your choosing on your PC.
-The folder in which you want to use the tool needs to have the following file structure:

 ```
-Tool folder/
-  data/
-    input/
-      image_library
-      ...
-    output/
-      pre-classification
-      output/gut_fullness
-  GUTS_pre_classifier/
-    GUTS_pre_classifier.py
+GUTS/
+  Data/
+    Exports/
+      contents_output/
+      surface_output/
+      classifier_output/
+      gut_fullness_output/
+    Imports/
+      images/
+        sample_pack/
+          sample_images.png
+        trained_segmentation_images/
+          ground_truth/
+            ground_truth_images.png
+          noctiluca_sample/
+            noctiluca_samples.png
+  db_utils/
+    set_paths.py
+  ml_data/
+    checkpoints/
+      model_checkpoints
+    keras_tuner/
+    saved_models/
+      saved_models
+    tb_logs/
+  plankton_cnn/
+    pvnp_build.py
+    pvnp_models.py
+    pvnp_train.py
+    pvnp_visualize.py
+    visualization.py
+    pvnp_import.py
+    pvnp_save_and_load_utils.py
+    pvnp_use.py
+    run_classification_model.py
+  Gut_fullness_algorithm.py
   GUTS.py
 ```

 ### Usage

-In order to use the tool, simply move all images of Noctiluca scintillans you want to analyze into the "image_library" folder.
+In order to use the tool, simply move all images of Noctiluca scintillans you want to analyze into a new folder in the the "Data/Imports/" folder.
-After the images have been moved to the image library, the pre-classification step can be ran.
-Make sure to enter a memorable name in the prompt when starting the run.
+After the images have been moved to the imports folder, GUTS can be used.
+In order to apply guts to the images in the Imports folder, use the name of the new folder as the "run name".
-Once the pre-classification has taken place, the gut fullness assessment can start, for which you need to supply the script with the filename you entered in the last script.
-When the gut fullness of every applicable individual has been assessed, the gut fullness for each image can be found in a .csv file in the output folder.

 ### Credits
 All the credits in the world go to Pieter Hovenkamp for developing the classifier used in the pre-classification aspect of the tool and helping me train the classification model.